facebook/react-native-website/website/versioned_docs/version-0.67/running-on-device.md

 $ npx react-native run-android
 ```

-Select your project in the Xcode Project Navigator, then select your main target (it should share the same name as your project).
-Look for the "Signing & Capabilities" tab.
-Go to "Signing" and make sure your Apple developer account or team is selected under the Team dropdown.
-Do the same for the tests target (it ends with Tests, and is below your main target).

 > Hint: You can also use the `React Native CLI` to generate and run a `Release` build (e.g. `npx react-native run-android --variant=release`).

 <h2>Connecting to the development server</h2>